JackyDaDestroya/Jacky-Liao/README.md

 ![I am GitHub Readme Generator's creator](https://github.com/JackyDaDestroya/Jacky-Liao/blob/main/Banner%20for%20LinkedIn.png)

 # Hi 👋, I'm Jacky Zheng Liao
-<h3>Passionate penultimate computer science student studying at UNSW.
-A strong foundation in programming and a commitment to innovation.
-Eager to contribute skills and enthusiasm to the dynamic field of computer science.</h3>
+<h3>I'm a passionate penultimate computer science student studying at UNSW.
+With a strong foundation in programming and a commitment to innovation, I believe that technology, when used responsibly and creatively, has the power to make a positive impact on society.
+It's my dream to apply my skills and knowledge to contribute meaningfully to projects that tackle pressing problems.
+I'm always open to new opportunities and collaborations that align with this vision.</h3>

 ## ✨ About me: